Martiusweb/asynctest/README.rst

 .. image:: https://readthedocs.org/projects/asynctest/badge/
    :target: http://asynctest.readthedocs.org/en/latest/

-Full documentation is available at http://asynctest.readthedocs.org/en/latest/,
+Full documentation is available at http://asynctest.readthedocs.org/en/latest/.
+It includes a tutorial with tested examples of how to use ``TestCase`` or mocks.

 Features
 --------